The Cult Test|

 Phil and his friend Don, both ex-Amway distributors, went to an Amway distributors'

 rally in Portland, Oregon, to observe the event.
-He witnessed this:
+The emcee introduced the

 "Ladies and Gentlemen, the greatest leader who ever lived.
 Our BODY could not